mingluuu/FinTechBootcamp_Assignments_6/README.md

 **Instruction**
 ----
 Go to the Anaconda Prompt to launch JupyterLab by typing Jupyter Lab.
-To use this application simply clone the repository and run the financial_planning_tools.ipynb in you Jupyter Lab Notebook.
+To use this application simply clone the repository and run the san_francisco_housing.ipynb in you Jupyter Lab Notebook.